jupyterhub/the-littlest-jupyterhub/docs/topic/security.rst

 are **not** removed.
 This means they might continue to have access to the server even after you remove them from JupyterHub.
 Admins should manually remove the user from the server & archive their home directories as needed.
-For example, the following command deletes the user ``yuvi``.
+For example, the following command deletes the unix user associated with the JupyterHub user ``yuvipanda``.

 .. code-block::
-   userdel yuvi
+   sudo userdel jupyter-yuvipanda

-If the user removed
-from the server is an admin, extra care must be taken since they could have modified the system earlier to continue giving them access.
+If the user removed from the server is an admin, extra care must be taken since they could have modified the system earlier to continue giving them access.

 Per-user ``/tmp``
 =================